 Marmot Women’s Bretton Mitt

 When it comes to the insulation, you are sure to be pleased as well.
-The back is covered in loft insulation, the front features 650+ fill, which feels as warm as standing next to a fireplace.
+The back is covered in loft insulation and the front features 650+ fill, which feels as warm as standing next to a fireplace.
 This attention to insulation allows you to have optimal coverage on those bitter cold winter days.

 Gordini GTX Storm Trooper Glove

 If you are in need of a durable and rugged pair of ski gloves that can withstand a rough adventure, then the Gordini GTX Storm Trooper Glove should be on your radar.
 As the name suggests, this is one tough piece of gear.
-Not only does it provide great hand protection, but also has a digital grip palm and thumb.
+Not only does it provide great hand protection, but it also has a digital grip palm and thumb.

 Gordini Swagger Gloves

 The Gordini Swagger Gloves are simply one of the coolest ski gloves to invest in this ski season.
-These gloves are worthy of Arctic chill, with their uber strong Windstopper technology.
+These gloves are worthy of an Arctic chill, with their uber strong Windstopper technology.
 They are a bit bulkier than most gloves, yet not as large as one would expect for their warming capabilities.
 The outer shell is made of a combination of 95% nylon and 5% spandex.
 The breath weave stretch woven fabric is durable and will keep you nice and protected in even the harshest of environments.

 Seirus Innovation Men’s Windstopper Oz Gloves

 Even though it is super warm and will never allow moisture intrusion, the glove feels like silk on the palm of the hand.
 It also dries much quicker than its counterparts.
 Overall, this is a great glove to opt for if you are looking for durability and style.

-These gloves have been inspired by high-speed racing, and it certainly shows, even by the extremely cool design.
+The exterior shell of these gloves will never get wet thanks to the waterproof technology in place.
 The outer layer is constructed out of Gore-Tex waterproof material, featuring carbon fiber wrist and molded knuckles.

 If you are looking for the best ski gloves for your children, look no further.
-Barts is a company with a reputation of quality, and rightfully so.
-They create some of the best children’s accessories when it comes sports.
+N’Ice Caps is a company with a reputation of quality, and rightfully so.
+They create some of the best children’s accessories when it comes to sports.

 eWing Womens Ski Gloves with Thinsulate